Board Meeting May 13, 2025

 Board Meeting

-12. Meeting Open to the Public (for any topic)
+1. Meeting Open to the Public (for any topic)

-13. Recommendations of the Superintendent of Schools
+1. Recommendations of the Superintendent of Schools

 (at this time the Board will take formal action on the following items – see attachments)

-Oftentimes it may appear to members of our audience that the Board of Education takes action with very little comment and in many cases a unanimous vote.
+Often times it may appear to members of our audience that the Board of Education takes action with very little comment and in many cases a unanimous vote.
 Before a matter is placed on the agenda at a public meeting, the administration has thoroughly reviewed the matter with the Superintendent of Schools.
 If the Superintendent is satisfied that the matter is ready to be presented to the Board of Education, it is then referred to the appropriate board committee.
 The members of the board committee work with administration and the Superintendent to assure that the members fully understand the matter.
-When the committee is satisfied with the matter, it is presented
+When the committee is satisfied with the matter, it is presented to the Board of Education for discussion before any final action is taken.
+Only then, is it placed on the agenda for action at a public meeting.

 1. PERSONNEL